-If you arrive to Sumburgh airport, do not miss Sumburgh Head RSPB reserve.
+Sumburgh Head RSPB reserve.
 It is a lovely place offering many photographic opportunities.
-Early July is a perfect time for puffins in flowering sea thrift.
+There is good amount of puffins to spot from the viewing points on the cliffs.
+June - July is a perfect time to photograph puffins in flowering pink sea thrift.

-For us Fair Isle in Shetland is one of the best places to photograph Puffins.
-It’s a magical 'get-away-from-it-all' destination, not overcrowded with tourists.
-But most important it is one of a few places where you are able to stay overnight on the island, which allows you to photograph birds in the morning and evening light.
+To us Fair Isle is one of the best places to photograph Puffins.
+It’s a 'get-away-from-it-all' destination, not overcrowded with tourists.
+Most important it is one of a few places where you are able to stay overnight on the island, which allows you to photograph birds in the morning and evening light.

 Fair Isle is a very quiet and remote location, in fact it is the most remote island in the United Kingdom.
-The island is tiny as well: only 5 kilometers length and 3 kilometers width.
+It is only 5 kilometers length and 3 kilometers width.
 It is inhabited by thousands of seabirds but only by 60 people.

 Fair Isle can be reached from the Shetland mainland either by a cargo ship "Good Shepherd" for 12 passengers or by 8 - seater “Islander” aircraft.
-Due to very fast changing weather, fog, strong winds or bad seas, ferry and flights can be cancelled.
-So leave plenty of leavay.
-It is possible that you might not be able to get on or off the Fair Isle on the day you expect.
+Due to very fast changing weather, fog, strong winds, ferry and flights can be cancelled.
+So leave plenty of leeway.
 If you are suffering from seasickness, we strongly advise not to take a ferry.
 It is a very rocky ride.
 Our 2.5 hour trip seemed an awful long way.
-For our return trip from Fair Isle to Mainland we've booked plane tickets.
+For our return trip we've booked plane tickets.

 The main puffin colonies are located in the North of Fair Isle.
-Accommodation wise, the ideal place is Bird Observatory & Guesthouse.
+Accommodation wise, the ideal place to stay is Bird Observatory & Guesthouse.
 Puffins are nesting just a few minutes walk from the Observatory.
-We did not book the place early enough so we stayed in South Lighthouse bed&breakfast.
-It meant that we had to walk ~ 2.5 miles each way to the puffin colonies, which to be honest we quite enjoyed; especially very early mornings in cool and mystic atmosphere.
+South Lighthouse bed&breakfast is ~ 2 miles from the main puffin colonies.

 We are not sure what this puffin intended to do with a bone but other puffins seemed to be interested in it as well…